-- Provide a clear structure and narrative throughout your proposal, so that your project reads as a compelling "story". - Introduction/state of the art are important sections to provide the "big picture", describe the research challenge and to motivate your resarch goals.
-They should, however, not dominate the proposal: - → The major part of the proposal should explain your novel approach - Present the concrete aims/objectives of your project early and in a highly visible manner (e.g. bullet points, bold fonts, text box).
-Panel Members like to see them "at the first glance". - Aim 1: Understand... - Aim 2: Identify... - Aim 3: - The "perfect match" between aims/objectives and the methodology and the workplan of the project should be visible (e.g. by referring to "aim(s) 1,2") when describing "method x" or "workpackage y").
-This will support the impression of a well integrated, coherent proposal. - Part B1 should contain all important information to evaluate both the "breakthrough project. feasibility This includes: character" and the of the -key preliminary data/results/"proof principle" of -risk significant risks "plan B") management (what are and your -how will validate the project? you results of your - Based on ERC evaluation comments, we strongly recommend to also include a paragraph on the team composition in B1 (message: the necessary expertise will be assembled in your team), as well as a brief timeplan (1-2 sentences, or putting
+- Provide a clear structure throughout your proposal.
+Ideally, your project will be read as a compelling "story". - Introduction/state of the art are important sections to provide the "big picture", describe the research challenge and to motivate your resarch goals.
+They should, however, not dominate the proposal:

+\rightarrow The major part of the proposal should explain your novel approach

+- Present the concrete aims/objectives of your project early and in a highly visible manner (e.g. bullet points, bold fonts, text box).
+Panel Members like to see them "at the first glance".

+- Aim 1: Understand...

+- Aim 2: Identify...

+- Aim 3:

+- The "perfect match" between aims/objectives and the methodology and the workplan of the project should be visible (e.g. by referring to "aim(s) 1,2") when describing "method x" or "workpackage y").
+This will support the impression of a well integrated, coherent proposal.